crquor/library_management_system/README.md

 ### Features:
 1. Search and locate the book in the library
 2. Request a book if it's not available
-3. Student Login
+3. Student Login:
-   Students can see the books they have requested after they are logged in
+   Students can see the books they have requested, change their email and password, etc.

    Upcoming : Student's profile and librarian dashboard